uiuc-ae498-cse/uiuc-ae498-cse.github.io/docs/syllabus.md

 All announcements and discussions will be handled on Campuswire.
 We recommend you set up notifications to keep up with announcements.

-You can join the course Campuswire using this link: [https://campuswire.com/p/GBAA919B7](https://campuswire.com/p/GBAA919B7)
+You can join the course Campuswire using this link and entry code: [https://campuswire.com/p/GBAA919B7](https://campuswire.com/p/GBAA919B7) (entry code: 5575)

 Any questions about concepts, assignments, or course material should be made public to avoid answering the same question multiple times.
 Feel free to post anonymously to your peers or anonymously to everyone (including instructors) as desired.
 Messages regarding personal issues (e.g., sickness, leave, individual grades) should be messaged privately to the instructor(s).